 Whilst the occupier is free to enter into contracts for electricity and gas supplies, they are not free to enter into any other agreements, eg new boilers/heating controls/ servicing/energy saving measures, etc which supply companies may attempt to 'sell'.
-If they do so any associated costs will be their responsibility.
+If they do so any associated costs will be the occupier's responsibility.

-2. Water

-Water supply and drainage charges are paid by the Diocese.
+17.2 Water: Water supply and drainage charges are usually paid by the Diocese.

-It is essential that occupiers and churchwardens familiarise themselves with regard to the position of the incoming water supply to the house, the stopcock and its method of shutting-off in case of a water leak within the property.
-Should the location not be evident, contact the Property Department who will confirm/arrange investigation.
+It is essential that occupiers and churchwardens familiarise themselves with regard to the position of the incoming water supply to the house, the stopcock and its method of shuttingoff in case of a water leak within the property.
+Should the location not be evident, contact the Property Department who will confirm or arrange investigation.

-In new houses and households using garden sprinklers\, water meters have to be installed.
-For others, the water supply company often encourages the installation of meters by offering free installation and giving examples of cost savings that could be achieved by having the supply metered as opposed to a set charge linked to the rateable value of the Property.
-The Diocese does not encourage the fitting of water meters to clergy houses where they do not currently exist and occupants should not make arrangements for a meter to be installed without approval from the Property Department.
+In new houses and households using garden sprinklers^{}, water meters have to be installed.
+For others, the water supply company often encourages the installation of meters by offering free installation and giving indications of cost savings that could be achieved by having the supply metered as opposed to a set charge linked to the rateable value of the property.
+The Diocese does not encourage the fitting of water meters to clergy houses that do not currently have them.
+Occupants must not make arrangements for a meter to be installed without approval from the Property Department.